internetarchive/dweb-mirror/INSTALLATION-work.md

 * Armbian on OrangePi
   From [Armbian](https://www.armbian.com/download/)
   Pick the exact model and choose the Debian (Buster) over the Ubuntu
+* Yunohost on RPI (probably on others do)
+  From [Yunohost](https://yunohost.org/#/images) pick the current image (this is tested on 3.4.2) Note as of Sept 2019, the image the image is dated Feb 2019 and wouldnt boot on my RPI4.

 #### Blow this to a SD

 * On a Mac for anything except NOOBS
   * downloaded [Etcher](https://www.balena.io/etcher/) (100Mb)
+  * Run Etcher (it can use a .img or a .zip but for any image in .7z you'll need to expand it first),
-  * Run Etcher (its supposed to be able to use the zip, though for this test we used the .img from expanding hte zip), selecting a fresh 16GB SD card as the destination
+  * Select a fresh 16GB or bigger SD card as the destination - bigger cards means more content

 * For NOOBS
   * Unzip it